mento-protocol/docs/dive-deeper/the-reserve.md

 - **Enables rebalancing** — The **Reserve liquidity strategy** is allowlisted on the FPMM pools that pair USDm or EURm with those external stables.
 When a pool becomes imbalanced, the strategy can mint or burn the Mento stable and move collateral so the pool rebalances at the oracle rate (within configured incentives and caps).
 - **Operates transparently** — Holdings and operations are onchain and verifiable.

 The Reserve does **not** hold collateral for CDP-backed stables like GBPm; those are backed by user-deposited USDm in the [Liquity V2](https://docs.liquity.org/)–style CDP system.
-See [FPMMs: CDPs](fpmm/cdps.md) for how CDPs fit into Mento V3.
+See [CDPs](cdps.md) for how CDPs fit into Mento V3.

 ---